FDO Manager: Minimum Viable FAIR Digital Object Implementation: Abstract

 \section{Abstract}

-The concept of FAIR Digital Objects (FDOs) aims to revolutionise the field of digital preservation and accessibility in the next few years.
-Central to this revolution is the alignment of FDOs with the FAIR (Findable, Accessible, Interoperable, Reusable) Principles, particularly emphasizing machine-actionability and interoperability across diverse data ecosystems.
-This abstract introduces the ``FDO Manager'', a Minimum Viable Implementation, designed to optimize the management of FDOs following these principles and the FDO specifications\footnote{\url{https://fairdo.org/specifications/}}.
-The FDO Manager is tailored to manage research artefacts such as datasets, codes, and publications, to foster increased transparency and reproducibility in research.
-The abstract presents the implementation details of the FDO Manager, its underlying architecture, and the metadata schemas it employs, thereby offering a clear and comprehensive understanding of its functionalities and impact on the research domain.
+In the digital age, data has emerged as one of the most valuable assets across various sectors, including academia, industry, and healthcare.
+Effective data preservation involves the management of data to ensure its long-term accessibility and usability.
+Given the importance and sensitivity of data, the need for effective management is a crucial necessity.
+One of the big recent proposed approaches for data management is the FAIR Digital Objects (FDOs) which has emerged to revolutionize the field of data management and preservation.
+Central to this revolution is the alignment of FDOs with the FAIR principles (Findable, Accessible, Interoperable, Reusable), particularly emphasizing machine-actionability and interoperability across diverse data ecosystems.
+This paper presents "FDO Manager" a Minimum Viable Implementation of FDOs, tailored specifically for the use case and field of research artefacts such as datasets, publications, and code.
+The paper discusses the core ideas behind the FDO Manager, its architecture, usage and implementation details, as well as its potential impact, demonstrating a simple and abstract implementation of FDOs in the research realm.

 \textbf{Keywords:} FAIR Digital Objects, FDO Manager, Data Preservation, Interoperability, Metadata Schemas, Research Artifact Management